ROCm/ROCmValidationSuite/docs/conceptual/IET-module.rst

    the following error message: “RVS-IET: action: action_1 key ‘target_power’ was not found”

--  it is important that all the configuration keys will be adjusted/fine-tuned according to the actual GPUs and HW platform capabilities.
+-  it is essential that all the configuration keys will be adjusted/fine-tuned according to the actual GPUs and HW platform capabilities.

-\*) for example, a matrix size of 5760 should fit the VEGA 10 GPUs while 8640 should work with the VEGA 20 GPUs
+For example, a matrix size of 5760 should fit the VEGA 10 GPUs while 8640 should work with the VEGA 20 GPUs

-\*) for small target_power values (e.g.: 30-40W), the sample_interval
-should be increased, otherwise the IET may fail either to achieve the given target_power or to sustain it (e.g.: ramp_interval = 1500 for target_power = 40)
+For small target_power values (e.g.: 30-40W), the sample_interval should be increased, otherwise the IET may fail either to achieve the given target_power or to sustain it (e.g.: ramp_interval = 1500 for target_power = 40)

-\*) in case there are problems reaching/sustaining the given target_power

-\*\*) please increase the ramp_interval and/or the tolerance value(s)
+In case there are problems reaching/sustaining the given target_power, increase the ramp_interval and/or the tolerance value(s)
-and try again (in case of a ‘ramp time exceeded’ message)

-\*\*) please increase the tolerance value (in case too many ‘power violation message’ are logged out)
+and try again (in case of a ‘ramp time exceeded’ message), and increase the tolerance value (in case too many ‘power violation message’ are logged out).